ninety-plus-of-blue/ninety-plus-of-blue.github.io/_posts/2015-03-15-home-opener.md

 title: NYCFC 2 - 0 NE Revolution
 image: 2015-03-15-new-england.jpeg
 quote: |
-  "Americans, rightly or wrongly, are commended for the ease with which they adapt themselves to foreign conditions...."
+  "Americans, rightly or wrongly, are commended for the ease with which they adapt themselves to foreign conditions...."<br><br>

   "'You should live in your own land; whatever it may be you have your natural place there.
 If we're not good Americans we're certainly poor Europeans; we've no natural place here.
 We're mere parasites, crawling over the surface; we haven't our feet in the soil.
 At least one can know it and not have illusions.'"
 text: The Portrait of a Lady